dalesgit/wiki-vim/pages/Epiphany journal.md

 ## Searching the sky - what are you looking for?

-Directees?
+- Directees?
+- Radical witness
+- Meaning

 ## Recognizing the star - discernment: God‘s love is active here

-I'm feeling nudged in the direction of the **kataphatic**.
+- I'm feeling nudged in the direction of the **kataphatic**.
 Just bought collection of Charles Williams and George MacDonald.
 The notion that God is at work in the world about us.
 Connection to Ignatian?
+- Marva Dawn from church book : it’s not so much **God is love** as who is the **authority**?
+Who’s in charge.
+Basilea.
+-

 ## Setting out on the journey – time for change: clean out and pack?

-We are going on a cruise.
+- We are going on a cruise.
 My longing would be that we would be moving to New Zealand.

 ## Following the star – naming your truth

-My/Our world has tilted since election day.
+- My/Our world has tilted since election day.

 ## Identifying and bringing gifts – self reflection

-Gifts: lyric, Renaissance man (not specialist) e.g. Larry has become quite adept at his **Bonsai**
+- Gifts: lyric, Renaissance man (not specialist) e.g. Larry has become quite adept at his **Bonsai**

 ## Finding Christ – enter the new place and find the Lord ones awaiting your gift

+- Beginning to be called on for SD
+- Ending respect for St Alfred’s

 ## Laying down gifts – freedom, on attachment
+- Begin letting go re trajectory of my life

 ## Return changed journey has altered your life